mohammadne/ice-global/README.md

 ## Introduction

-The `ICE Global` is a simple shopping cart manager for handling user cart iems.
+The `ICE Global` is a simple shopping cart manager for handling user cart iems and this Project was part of an [interview refactor](https://git.ice.global/packages/golang-interview-refactor) for the ICE Global.

-This Project was part of an [interview refactor](https://git.ice.global/packages/golang-interview-refactor) for the ICE Global.
+The application has been hosted on `https://ice-global.mohammadne.ir` 🚀

 ![Shopping cart manager](assets/application.png)